milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

 }
 ```

 I've created a PowerShell script to process the pull request.
-There's a few key aspects to note:
+There are a few key aspects to note:

 - A private helper function `LabelPR` has been added to **upsert labels**
 - Regex is used to extract the value provided for the **release** in the pull request body and added as a label